ei8fdb/Build-Low-Cost-User-Research-Lab/the research studios/The equipment.md

 <b>Fig 2:</b> Connecting the GoPro camera to cables using the Skeleton housing.

-We then connected the camera to the [GoPro "Swivel Mount"](https://shop.gopro.com/mounts/swivel-mount/ABJQR-001.html) and the [GoPro "Curved Flat Adhesive mount"](https://shop.gopro.com/EMEA/mounts/curved-plus-flat-adhesive-mounts/AACFT-001.html) to stick the camera to the table once we had positioned it.
+We then connected the camera to the [GoPro Swivel Mount](https://shop.gopro.com/mounts/swivel-mount/ABJQR-001.html) and the [GoPro Curved Flat Adhesive mount](https://shop.gopro.com/EMEA/mounts/curved-plus-flat-adhesive-mounts/AACFT-001.html) to stick the camera to the table once we had positioned it.

 This allowed us to change the point of view of the camera, but keep it secure.